We encourage you to become involved with the UC San Diego Division of Geriatrics, Gerontology and Palliative Care.

 Our goal is to advance gerontology by gathering scientists from a variety of backgrounds; including basic science, translational research, and clinical research, who have traditionally had limited opportunities for interaction.
 The GRC serves as a platform for exchanging ideas and creating new collaborations.
 Funding will help support the activities of the GRC, which include:

 - The GRC seminar series, held every month to highlight local and national gerontology research.
 Formats vary from seminars by local faculty, short talks from trainees (postdocs, fellows and students), and invited presentations by leading Gerontologists;

 - A GRC listserv used for sharing gerontology-related news and disseminating information about research opportunities, resources, and local events; and

 - Training resources for early stage investigators and junior researchers, including “chalk talks”, works-in-progress meetings, and mentoring activities.

 Funding for small research projects (e.g., pilot projects) can play a pivotal role in supporting the ability for a junior faculty member to launch their research career and/or provide the opportunity to collect baseline data for a research idea needed to pursue additional funding and federal grants and/or determine implications for clinical practice suggestions.

-Thank you for your interest in the UC San Diego Division of Geriatrics and Gerontology.
+Thank you for your interest in the UC San Diego Division of Geriatrics, Gerontology and Palliative Care.
 We would be happy to discuss any of these ideas with you further.
 Please contact our Director of Development and Education, Jennifer Reichstadt at firstname.lastname@example.org

 for more information.